antonbabkin/snake/README.md

 - game over screen: show stats, press any key to restart
 - you win screen: show stats, press any key to restart
 - snake changes color as speed increases, from blue to red
-- key to toggle grid lines
 - good and bad apples: good grow, bad shrink
 - pause indicator
+- visuals: tune colors, add images

+## issues

+- shrink all sprites a little so that they do not cover grid lines